ys-office-llc/Go_import-cycle-example-go-using-interface/README.md

-# Go import cycle example go using interface
+# Go import cycle example using interface

 ## Interface
 Interfaces are considered separately from implementation and use.